casibase/casibase-widget/README.md

 - `buttonText` (optional): The text displayed on the chat button (default: "Chat with AI")
 - `popupTitle` (optional): The title of the chat popup, used as the iframe title attribute (default: "Chat with AI")
 - `popupTime` (optional): The time in seconds after which the chat window automatically opens.
 Set to -1 to disable auto-opening (default: -1)
+- `buttonPosition` (optional): The position of the chat button.
+Possible values are "TopLeft", "MiddleLeft", "BottomLeft", "TopRight", "MiddleRight", "BottomRight" (default: "BottomRight")

 An example to use the parameters is: